lee195/lee195.gitbhub.io/index.md

 - SK Hynix: Order processing (2 months full-time in the transitional phase from school graduation to university)

 # University:
-- Graduated TU Darmstadt in March 2019 (Thesis title: Effects of Ordering Heuristics on the Source DPOR Algorithm)
+- Graduated TU Darmstadt in March 2019, Thesis title: Effects of Ordering Heuristics on the Source DPOR Algorithm
-Still waiting for 2 marks to be entered by profs/student office and my Bachelor certificate to be printed.
+(Still waiting for the student office to print my certificate)

 # School:
 - Abitur at Gymnasium am Kurfürstlichen Schloss Mainz